CodeYourFuture/curriculum/common-content/en/module/induction/dot-dev/index.md

 Each repo on GitHub has a `.dev` environment so you can edit the code in your browser using an online VSCode.

-You can go to this enviroment directly by replacing `github.com` with `github.dev` in the URL.
-For example, to open the `Module-Onboarding` repo, you can go to
+You can go to this environment directly by replacing `github.com` with `github.dev` in the URL.
+For example, to open the [`Module-Onboarding`](https://github.com/CodeYourFuture/Module-Onboarding) repo, you can go to

 https://github.dev/CodeYourFuture/Module-Onboarding